THE FREE LANCE

 She's a college professor today.
 She studies migration and mass-incarceration.

-Reflecting the changing times, groups of two or more women traveling by themselves in the wilderness make repeated appearances in the Ouluska Diaries.
+Groups of two or more women traveling by themselves in the wilderness make repeated appearances in the Ouluska Diaries.
 Some of them risk their lives bushwhacking up the Seward Range, just like the boys do.

 "Mary Lou and Joan" appeared a month later, Aug.
 31, 1986.